-Haley, the original Small Town Girl entered the music scene at the young age of 9, winning a local talent competition singing a Johnny Cash favourite "Get Rhythm".
+Haley, the original Small Town Girl, entered the music scene at the young age of 9, winning a local talent competition singing a Johnny Cash favourite "Get Rhythm".
 From there, her music teacher Alison Schott contacted local radio broadcaster Randy Owen, who had her on his show the same day as a Hamilton-based Johnny Cash Tribute Artist, Paul Anthony.
 Paul was so impressed he invited Haley to sing at his show the next night.
 She went on to open for the CASH show numerous times at Molson Studio, First Ontario Center and Lincoln Alexander Theater, both in Hamilton.
 By the time Haley was 11, her sisters were waiting in the wings to join her.
 In 2016, they formed the group Small Town Girls.

 Hannah, Haley's identical twin sister, who was also 11 at the time, initially joined in on background vocals, and picking her mandolin to many classic country tunes.
 She has a natural ear for music, and loves the stage.
 She excels on her mandolin and has recently taken up the bass.
 Hannah originally started her music lessons with well known Bluegrass duo The Schotts, on the piano.
 Her love of being in the spotlight shines through on stage, with her engaging smile, picking and harmonies.

 Cassie, the oldest in the group was 13 when they formed Small Town Girls.
 She continues to amaze audiences with her guitar playing, getting noticed by such guitarists as Lindsey Ell and Tara Mcleod, lead guitarist for Nice Horse.
 She has learned from some of the best including Paul Chapman and Darrin Schott.
-Cassie's love of guitar shows in the dedication she has given her craft at such young age, her ability on stage, and her overall eagerness to learn and further hone her craft.
+Cassie's love of guitar shows in the dedication she has given her craft at such young age, her ability on stage, and her overall eagerness to learn and further hone her skills.

 Delaney joined the band in 2019 as their bass player.
 Delaney’s love of music started at the age of 8 when she first started taking guitar lessons.
-She has been playing electric bass for the past 2 years and is also proficient on the double bass.
+She has been playing electric bass for the past three years and is also proficient on the double bass.
 Delaney’s musical abilities continue to grow on a daily basis as she is enrolled in the prestigious Performing Arts program at O’Neill CVI, a renowned arts program that focuses on instrumental, vocal, drama and dance.
 Delaney also enjoys playing acoustic & electric guitar and has been noticed by The Chainsmokers, Lindsay Ell, Nik West Bass, John Driskell Hopkins (Zac Brown Band) and Robbie Robertson among others on her social media.
 Her love of music is driven by a strong work ethic and eagerness to develop and grow her musicianship.